Thrombosed Hemorrhoid

 • Become swollen over 1 to 2 days

-Yes.
-A thrombosed hemorrhoid often looks like a purple hemorrhoid or a dark bluish lump near the anus.
+A thrombosed hemorrhoid often looks like a purple, blue, or dark red lump near the anus.
+It may sit right at the anal opening or just outside it.

 Typical features include: